aleph2c/learning_xslt_with_python/README.md

 # Learning XSLT with Python

 XSLT is an XML Lisp used to transform data from one form to another.
 The XSLT language contains the XPath tree mini-language within it.

-Use this repo to learn XSLT/XPath and how it can be integrated with Python.
-It has a lazy CLI (it caches previous command inputs and uses them to minimize typing).
+As of March 23rd, 2023 you can use the latest XSLT/XPath language features with Python.
+This repo shows how to do this and where to get your XSLT training.
+The repo also provides a set of command line tools for building and debugging your XSLT code, validating your XML and for testing XPath 3.1 expressions.

 ## Quick Start